taogen-docs/resources-of-learning/#cs-foundations.md

 System and Command Line

-- **The Linux Command Line: A Complete Introduction** by William E. Shotts, Jr.
+- **The Linux Command Line: A Complete Introduction** (2nd, 2019) by William E. Shotts, Jr.
-- **Linux Pocket Guide** by Daniel J. Barrett
+- **Linux Pocket Guide** (3rd, 2016) by Daniel J. Barrett
+- **Linux Bible** (10th, 2020) by Christopher Negus
-- **Linux Command Line and Shell Scripting Bible** by Christine Bresnahan and Richard Blum
+- Linux Command Line and Shell Scripting Bible (3rd, 2015) by Christine Bresnahan and Richard Blum
-- **How Linux Works: What Every Superuser Should Know** by Brian Ward
-- **UNIX and Linux System Administration Handbook** by Evi Nemeth, Garth Snyder, Trent R. Hein, Ben Whaley
+- **UNIX and Linux System Administration Handbook** (5th, 2017) by Evi Nemeth, Garth Snyder, Trent R. Hein, Ben Whaley
+- **Linux in a Nutshell: A Desktop Quick Reference** (6th, 2009) by by Ellen Siever, Stephen Figgins, Robert Love
+- **How Linux Works: What Every Superuser Should Know** (2nd, 2014) by Brian Ward
 - Linux Administration Handbook by Evi Nemeth, Garth Snyder, and Trent Hein
+- Linux Basics for Hackers: Getting Started with Networking, Scripting, and Security in Kali (2018) by OccupyTheWeb
+- Modern Linux Administration: How to Become a Cutting-Edge Linux Administrator (2019) by Sam R. Alapati
+- Cybersecurity Ops with bash: Attack, Defend, and Analyze from the Command Line (2019) by Paul Troncone, Carl Albing Ph.
+D
 - **鸟哥的Linux私房菜：基础学习篇** (4th, 2018) by 鸟哥
 - 鸟哥的Linux私房菜：服务器架设篇 (3th, 2012) by 鸟哥
-- Linux Bible by Christopher Negus
 - Beginning Linux Programming by Mathew Neil and Richard Stones
 - Linux for Beginners: An Introduction to the Linux Operating System by Jason Cannon

+Shell

+- **Bash Cookbook: Solutions and Examples for Bash Users** (2nd, 2017) by Carl Albing, J.P.
+Vossen, Cameron Newham
+- **Learning the bash Shell** (3rd, 2005) by Cameron Newham, Bill Rosenblatt
+- **Bash Pocket Reference** (2nd, 2016) by Arnold Robbins
+- **Classic Shell Scripting: Hidden Commands that Unlock the Power of Unix** (2005) by Arnold Robbins, Nelson H. Beebe, Nathan Torkington
+- UNIX Shells by Example by Ellie Quigley
+- Linux Shell Scripting Cookbook by Shantanu Tushar, Sarath Lakshman
+- Expert Shell Scripting by Ron Peters

 Vim